starknet-edu/starknet-erc20/README.md

 - An [evaluator contract](contracts/Evaluator.cairo), that is able to mint and distribute ERC20-101 points
 - A second [ERC20 token](contracts/token/ERC20/dummy_token.cairo), ticker DTK, that is used to make fake payments

+It is structured in two parts:

+- In the first part (`ERC20`), you will have to deploy an ERC-20 contract.
+- In the second part (`Exercise`), you will deploy another contract that will itself have to interact with ERC20 tokens.

 ### Workflow

 To do this tutorial you will have to interact with the `Evaluator.cairo` contract.
+The most convenient way to do this is through Voyager.
+Please do not forget to connect to your wallet when interacting with the evaluator (see below).
-To do an exercise you will have to use the `submit_exercise` function to tell the evaluator the address of the evaluated contract.
-Once it's done you can call the evaluator for it to correct the desired exericse.
+To do an exercise you will have to use the evaluator's contract `submit_[erc20|exercise]_solution` functions to provide the address of the contract to verify for your exercise solution.
+Once it's done you can call the appropriate function on the evaluator to verify the desired exercise(s).
-For example to solve the first exercise the workflow would be the following:
+For example, to solve the first exercise the workflow would be the following:

-`deploy a smart contract that answers ex2` &rarr; `call submit_erc20_solution on the evaluator providing your smart contract address` &rarr; `call ex2_test_erc20 on the evaluator contract`
+1. Deploy a smart contract that answers ex2
+2. Call `submit_erc20_solution` on the evaluator providing your smart contract address
+3. Call `ex2_test_erc20` on the evaluator contract

 Your objective is to gather as many ERC20-101 points as possible.
 Please note :

 - The 'transfer' function of ERC20-101 has been disabled to encourage you to finish the tutorial with only one address
-- In order to receive points, you will have to reach the calls to the  `distribute_point` function.
+- In order to receive points, you will have to reach the calls to the  `validate_and_distribute_points_once` function.
-- This repo contains an interface `IExerciceSolution.cairo`.
-Your ERC20 contract will have to conform to this interface in order to validate the exercise; that is, your contract needs to implement all the functions described in `IExerciceSolution.cairo`.
+- This repo contains two interfaces ([`IERC20Solution.cairo`](contracts/IERC20Solution.cairo) and [`IExerciceSolution.cairo`](contracts/IERC20Solution.cairo)).
+For example, for the first part, your ERC20 contract will have to conform to the first interface in order to validate the exercises; that is, your contract needs to implement all the functions described in `IERC20Solution.cairo`.
 - **We really recommend that your read the [`Evaluator.cairo`](contracts/Evaluator.cairo) contract in order to fully understand what's expected for each exercise**.
 A high level description of what is expected for each exercise is provided in this readme.
 - The Evaluator contract sometimes needs to make payments to buy your tokens.
 Make sure he has enough dummy tokens to do so!
-If not, you should get dummy tokens from the dummy tokens contract and send them to the evaluator
+If not, you should get dummy tokens from the dummy tokens contract and send them to the evaluator.

 ### Checking your progress

 #### Counting your points

-​
 Your points will get credited in Argent X; though this may take some time.
 If you want to monitor your points count in real time, you can also see your balance in voyager!
-​

-- Go to the  [ERC20 counter](https://goerli.voyager.online/contract/) **LINK TO THE ERC20 TUTORIAL CONTRACT** in voyager, in the "read contract" tab
+- Go to the  [ERC20 counter](https://goerli.voyager.online/contract/) **TODO: LINK TO THE ERC20 TUTORIAL CONTRACT** in voyager, in the "read contract" tab
 - Enter your address in decimal in the "balanceOf" function

 You can also check your overall progress [here](https://tutohenri.surge.sh)

 #### Transaction status

-​
 You sent a transaction, and it is shown as "undetected" in voyager?
 This can mean two things:
-​

 - Your transaction is pending, and will be included in a block shortly.
 It will then be visible in voyager.
 - Your transaction was invalid, and will NOT be included in a block (there is no such thing as a failed transaction in StarkNet).
-​

 You can (and should) check the status of your transaction with the following URL  [https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=](https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=)  , where you can append your transaction hash.

 #### Install nile